Thomas Allen was born on Christmas Day, 25 December 1828, in Bath, Somerset.

 married in Oct 1884 at Marylebone

-By 1891 she lived at 20 Brompton St, Marylebone, she had married John Daniell, a Gasfitter fifteen years her senior.
+By 1891 she lived at 20 Brompton St, Marylebone, and had married John Daniell, a Gasfitter fifteen years her senior.

 They had seven children: